 William was the son of William and Mary Hall of Belfast Ireland and the brother of Robert Hall (1814-1888).
 We do not yet know when or where his parent were born.

-The Hall family most likely emigrated from Scotland to Belfast although one recollection was that they might have been Swedish.
+The Hall family most likely emigrated from Scotland to Belfast although one recollection passed down in the family was that the Halls might have been Swedish.
 As none of us has any Swedish ethnicity in our DNA tests, that's probably not true.
-We do have a tiny bit of Norweigan ethnic DNA, about 2 - 4% but we don't know which family is was passed down from.
-It is possible they mixed up Swedish and Norweigan and many Nordweigan's live in Sweden.
+We do however have a tiny bit of Norweigan DNA, about 2 - 4% but we don't know which family is was passed down from.
+It is possible they mixed up Swedish and Norweigan and many Norweigan's live in Sweden so the family may have come from there and later on just assumed that was their heritage.
 Not important, just a curious mention to have been passed down in the family.

 In the 1852 Directory of Belfast, William Hall was listed at 30 William's Row "in pork store".